 Lieutenant Findley with friend in the cockpit of a World War I Sopwith Camel.
-"Here we come, Red Baron!'
+"Here we come.
+Red Baron!'

 They were there when Roosevelt, Churchill, and Stalin concluded the Yalta Agreement in 1945.
-They were present the prophet Mohammed as he exhorted his armies to fight on to victory.
-And when President Nixon held meetings at with the goings on.
+They were present when President Lincoln consulted with his Civil War generals.
+They gave solace to floor of the royal palace and knocked the prophet Mohammed as he exhorted over a few of the toy figures, Peter was his armies to fight on to victory.
+And when President Nixon held meetings at the White House about his Watergate the offending rat.
+Once captured, the predicament, they listened in and kept up Czar had the army give the rat a formal with the goings on.
 Who are "they"?
 Why, pets of course.

-Pets have helped humankind shape history since the days of the cavemen.
+Pets have helped humankind shape his- hanged. tory since the days of the cavemen.
 Indeed, prehistoric drawings on the walls of caves show dogs hunting for game alongside early man.
 Rarely, however, are pets given credit for their many contributions.
 Maybe this article will help correct this unfair oversight.